Ivory Coast Energy Information

 Renewable in % Electricity Production

 There are currently no feed-in tariffs.
-The power purchase agreements are signed between the government and the promoter after negotiations and following a call for tenders or after detailed feasibility studies under an MoU.
+The power purchase agreements are signed between the government and the promoter after call for tenders or detailed feasibility studies under an MoU.

 Interactive Chart Ivory Coast Share of Renewables in Electricity Production (incl hydro)

 CO2 Fuel Combustion/CO2 Emissions

-CO2 emissions from energy combustion increased by more than 68% between 2010 and 2018.
+Since 2012, CO2 emissions from energy combustion increased by almost 8%/year.
 This is partly due to thermal power generation.

 Graph: CO2-ENERGY EMISSIONS (MtCO2)